fehernandespaysan/Coursera_Data_Science_Final_Project/README.md

 ## Documents

-(PDF)
-Here you will find the data cleansing and data exploratory analysis for this project.
+Capstone Project - Milestone Report.pdf (PDF) - Here you will find the data cleansing and data exploratory analysis for this project.